MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 - Require approval to activate privileged roles.
 - Enforce MFA to activate any role.
 - Get notifications when privileged roles are activated.
-- [Conduct access reviews](/entra/id-governance/privileged-identity-management/pim-create-roles-and-resource-roles-review) to ensure SecOps staff user account still need their assigned roles.
+- [Conduct access reviews](/entra/id-governance/privileged-identity-management/pim-create-roles-and-resource-roles-review) to ensure admin and SecOps staff user accounts still need their assigned roles.
-- [Perform audits](/entra/id-governance/privileged-identity-management/pim-how-to-use-audit-log) on access and role changes for SecOps staff.
+- [Perform audits](/entra/id-governance/privileged-identity-management/pim-how-to-use-audit-log) on access and role changes for admin and SecOps staff.

-#### Using privileged access management (PAM) together with Copilot for Security
+#### Using privileged access management together with Copilot for Security

 Microsoft Purview Privileged Access Management helps protect your organization from breaches and helps to meet compliance best practices by limiting standing access to sensitive data or access to critical configuration settings.
 Instead of administrators having constant access, just-in-time access rules are implemented for tasks that need elevated permissions.
 Enabling privileged access management for Exchange Online in Microsoft 365 allows your organization to operate with zero standing privileges and provide a layer of defense against standing administrative access vulnerabilities.
 For more information, see [Privileged Access Management](/purview/privileged-access-management-solution-overview).

 ## Step 3.
 Secure devices for privileged access

-In Step 1, you configured Conditional Access policies that required managed and compliant devices for your admins and SecOps staff.
+In Step 1, you configured Conditional Access policies that required managed and compliant devices for your admin and SecOps staff.
 For additional security, you can deploy privileged access devices for your staff to use when accessing security tools and data, including Copilot for Security.
 A privileged access device is a hardened workstation that has clear application control and application guard.
 The workstation uses credential guard, device guard, app guard, and exploit guard to protect the host from attackers.

 For more information on how to configure a device for privileged access, see [Securing devices as part of the privileged access story](/security/privileged-access-workstations/privileged-access-devices).

 To require these devices, be sure to update your Intune device compliance policy.
-If you're transitioning admins and SecOps staff to hardened devices, transition your security groups from the original device compliance policy to the new policy.
+If you're transitioning admin and SecOps staff to hardened devices, transition your security groups from the original device compliance policy to the new policy.
 The Conditional Access rule can remain the same.

 ## Step 4.
 Deploy or validate your threat protection services